 You don’t really need a lot of electronics for safari, however there are a few things you might find useful.

-The second thing we recommend, if your camera has removable batteries, is to see if you can get a USB powered battery charger for it.
+The second thing we recommend, if your camera has removable batteries, is to see if you can get a USB-powered battery charger for it.

 This is because sometimes, more remote lodges don’t have regular plug sockets.
 However, they do often have USB outputs.
 While some cameras support direct charging by USB, this is by no means the standard.

-We personally travel with a USB charger which is compatible with our DSLR and mirrorless Canon cameras, which both use the same type of battery.
+We personally travel with a USB charger which is compatible with our DSLR and mirrorless Canon cameras, both of which use the same type of battery.
 You will need to search for a USB battery charger that is compatible with the batteries your camera uses.
+You can see some examples for a range of brands on Amazon here.

 Insect Repellent for Safari